 When we pulled into the parking area and walked to the top of the hills surrounding Jökulsárlón, there was absolute silence, no birdsong, no engine noise, nothing ... it was the most peaceful place I had ever been.

-It was lovely to just sit and absorb the calm and peace.
+It was lovely to just sit and absorb the calm and peace on this, our visit to Iceland day three.

 Later we drove further along to the larger parking lot where there is a gift shop and where you can get boat tours of the lake, and that was not quite so still and quiet!